Silicon Valley Bank: Offer made for UK arm of failed US lender

 The bank's UK subsidiary will be put into insolvency from Sunday evening.

-There have been warnings UK firms could start to run into problems on Monday without intervention.
+There have been warnings UK firms could start to run into problems - such as not being able to pay their staff - from Monday without intervention.

-The Treasury has been seeking a buyer for SVB UK as it seeks to "minimise damage to some of our most promising companies in the UK".

-Prime Minister Rishi Sunak, Chancellor Jeremy Hunt and Bank of England Governor Andrew Bailey "were up late last night" and have been "working through the weekend to come up with a solution" to the collapse of Silicon Valley Bank UK, Mr Hunt told the BBC's Sunday with Laura Kuenssberg programme.
+Prime Minister Rishi Sunak, Chancellor Jeremy Hunt and Bank of England governor Andrew Bailey have been "working through the weekend to come up with a solution", Mr Hunt told the BBC's Sunday with Laura Kuenssberg programme.

+While there was no risk to the UK's financial system as a whole, "there is a serious risk to some of our most promising companies in technology and life sciences", Mr Hunt added.

+"These are very important companies to the UK, a very important part of our future."